Naymmmm/Unfusion/README.md

 # Unfusion
-A multiplayer mod for suspicious copies of BONELAB featuring support for PCVR.
+A multiplayer mod for (il)legitimate copies of BONELAB that are incapable of using the Steam API or have a modified version of it.
+Features support for PCVR.
 Quest functionality remains but untouched.

 ![](https://github.com/Naymmmm/Unfusion/blob/main/ufv2.png?raw=true)